Hasith1974/Hate-Speech-Detection/README.md

 -creating the separate dependencies for your project like virtual Environment

 ## Using Libraries
-.pip install numpy
+--pip install numpy
-.pip install pandas
+--pip install pandas
-.pip install matplotlib
+--pip install matplotlib
--pip install sklearn
+--pip install sklearn
--pip install seaborn
+--pip install seaborn

 <!
 HERE USING THE ABOVE LIST OF PYTHON LIBRARIES FOR THE PROJECT EXCECUTION !>